Understanding System Air Temperature Measurements

 - Analyze the data with a plot graph.
 This can be done with the proprietary software or Microsoft Excel after exporting the dataset as a .csv file.

-- Determine if the measured results align with the expected operation of the system or component based on observed equipment schedules.
+- Determine whether the measured results align with the expected operation of the system or component based on observed equipment schedules.

 After verifying that the logger is collecting data, do the following: